Lesbian, Gay, Bisexual, Transgender Education and Support Services

 Ford Alumni Center

-The Division of Graduate Studies invites you to a one-day conference showcasing the research, scholarship, and creative expressions of UO graduate students.
+The Division of Graduate Studies invites you to a celebration of the research, scholarship, and creative expressions of UO graduate students.
 The forum regularly showcases the work of more than 100 students representing more than 35 disciplines.
-Join us for the popular poster session and the panel presentations!
+Join us for the popular poster and networking session !

 To participate, all graduate-level students are invited to submit a proposal by April 16, 2025.
 All accepted posters will be judged.
 Posters are categorized by field; first place in each category will win $300.
-Panels will instead be pre-selected.
-All accepted panels will receive $250 per panelist.

 For more information, go to https://graduatestudies.uoregon.edu/forum